 Music and dance performances, as well as special interactive activities, are free.
 Food, drinks, and other attractions are optional at an additional cost.
 Carnival rides vary in the number of tickets required.
-Friday night, starting at 5:00 pm, there will be a special offer of two riders for the price of one.
-Wristbands, purchased for $25.00 by 7:00 pm on August 25, are available for unlimited rides on Saturday or Sunday from 11:00 a.m. to 6:00 p.m.
-Wristbands purchased after that time are $30.00.
+Friday night, starting at 5:00 p.m., there will be a special offer of two riders for the price of one.
+Wristbands, purchased for $25.00 by 7:00 p.m. on August 24, are available for unlimited rides on Saturday or Sunday from 11:00 a.m. to 6:00 p.m.
+Wristbands purchased after that time are $35.00.
 After 6:00 p.m., only individual ride tickets purchased at the ticket booth are valid.
 More information is available by contacting the City’s Recreation Office at (310) 253-6650 or visiting www.culvercity.org.

-In addition to live performances, many other attractions and activities will be available during Fiesta weekend.
-On August 25, seniors can enjoy early bird dinners, between 4:30 p.m. and 6:00 p.m.
-Pony rides and a petting zoo will open on Friday at 5:00 pm and at 11:00 am on Saturday and Sunday.
-The Aquacade at the Culver City Municipal Plunge will occur on Saturday and Sunday from 11:00 pm to 6:00pm.
-There is a $1.00 admission fee.
-Culver City Rotary Club sponsors The Lucky Ducky Swim on Sunday afternoon.
-KCET will have an interactive kiosk at Fiesta on Saturday from 11:00 am to 6:00 pm.
-Fiestagoers will be able to meet the LA Galaxy Star Squad from 12:00 am to 4:00 pm and the LA Kings Ice Crew from 4:15 pm to 8:00 pm on Saturday.
-The Culver City Historical Society Archives and Resource Center, located within Veterans Memorial Building, will be open on Saturday and Sunday from 12:00 pm to 4:00 pm with exhibits featuring Fiesta dresses and other memorabilia.
+Also, on Saturday, KXOS Radio Centro 93.9 FM will have an activity booth from 11:00 a.m. to 3:00 p.m. and KCET will have an interactive kiosk from 11:00 a.m. to 6:00 p.m.
+On Sunday, Fiestagoers will be able to meet the LA Galaxy Star Squad from 12:00 noon to 4:00 p.m. and the LA Kings Ice Crew from 4:15 p.m. to 8:00 p.m.
+The Culver City Historical Society Archives and Resource Center, located within Veterans Memorial Building, will be open on Saturday and Sunday from 12:00 p.m. to 4:00 p.m. with exhibits featuring Fiesta dresses and other memorabilia.